jbryer/mldash/README.md

 performance metrics utilizing the [`yardstick`](https://yardstick.tidymodels.org) package.

-**WARNING** This is very much a alpha project as I explore this approach to evaluating predictive models.
+**WARNING** This is very much an alpha project as I explore this approach to evaluating predictive models.
+Use at your own risk.

 ## Installation